 Is there a fee for the Ordeal?

 Yes.
-The current fee is $30.00 if you take your Ordeal at a Lodge Weekend or through the provisional program and $25 if you take it while your unit is at summer camp.
+The current fee is $40.00 if you take your Ordeal at a Lodge Weekend, the provisional program or if you take it while your unit is at summer camp.
 The fee includes all your food, accommodations, OA sash, handbook, flap, your first year dues, and other materials.